 Since I know that most of you guys aren’t vegetarian, I did want to highlight West End’s popular rotisserie chicken scene.
 The two most popular chicken restaurants are Creole’s Rotisserie Chicken (shown above) and Anthony’s Chicken, both of which are popular with locals as much as tourists.
 At either restaurant you can enjoy a quarter chicken and two or three side dishes for less than $5.
 Side dishes typically include coconut rice, carrot salad, rice and beans, fried plantains or traditional coleslaw, and it’s best washed down with a local beer (I’m partial to Salva Vida).

 Of course, no trip to the tropics is complete without indulging in a refreshing ice cream cone (or two, or three, or four…).
 In West End, the best ice cream comes from Costa Dulce, a beachfront ice cream parlor with homemade ice cream in a constantly rotating selection of flavors.
 I usually opt for two scoops – the first is always coffee, and the second could be dulce de leche, cookies and cream or traditional chocolate.
-Costa Dulce embraces their Caribbean location with other flavors like pineapple, coconut and mango, as well.
+Costa Dulce also embraces their Caribbean location with other flavors inspired by the fresh fruits on Roatan, like pineapple, coconut and mango.

 West End Roatan Hotels